Last updated on August 17th, 2023 at 08:29 pm

 - Children: 4

-- Career: Politician / Civil servant (Incumbent Minister of State Budget & National Planning)
+- Career: Politician / Civil servant (former Minister of State Budget & National Planning)

 Growing up, Agba attended Saint Vincent Primary School, Auchi in Edo state where completed his first school leaving certificate.
 He then attended the popular Saint John’s Grammar School, Fugar.